 Option #1: In-field Culture Tests

 Pros: Easy to run

-Cons: Too general in their results; take a long time to get results
+Cons: Too general in their results; takes a long time to get results

 Examples: “LiquiCult”, “dip slides”, MicrobMonitor2